mightymercado/Very-Fast-Lights-Out-Solver/README.md

 5. Loop unrolling is done together with (4) because two toggles are processed after a single XOR.

 6. Bitset is used instead of bool/cbar array as it seemed to be faster in my benchmark.
 I think it's because random access is slow when the array is large.
+Indexing in the bitset uses only bitwise operators in place of division and modulo.

 7. Queue is implemented via circular array.
 I predetermined the maximum size.